alexx855/axie-ronin-ethers-js-tools/README.md

 # Axie Infinity ether js tools

-This repository provides a set of utilities and examples to interact with the Ronin network and the Axie Infinity marketplace.
+This repository provides a set of functions that make it easier for developers to interact with their Axies on the Ronin network and the maketplace.

 ## How to use